najeebullahii/najeebullahii/README.md

 discovered that the part I enjoyed most was finding patterns in data and building things that solve real problems.

-I build end-to-end data projects — from web scraping and SQL analysis to machine learning models and AI-powered applications.
+I build end-to-end data projects, from web scraping and SQL analysis to machine learning models and AI-powered applications.
 My recent work includes a natural language to SQL engine powered by Google Gemini and a causal inference decision tool built on DoWhy.
 I enjoy creating things that did not exist before and I